KahHan19/Yammer-User-Engagement-Analysis/README.md

 - **Identified Issues:** All features appear to be functioning correctly, indicating that the source of the dip in weekly engagement is related to the reduction in click-through rates for emails.
 This issue is particularly evident among phone and tablet users, suggesting a potential software incompatibility with mobile systems.

 - **Recommendation:**
   1. **Investigate Recent Updates:** Examine whether there have been any recent updates to phone or tablet operating systems around the time of the engagement decline.
+It is recommended to check with the backend team to investigate if there are any issues with the links and check with the front-end team to ensure the links are visible and accessible.
   2. **Check Email Accessibility:** Assess whether there are issues with accessing or interacting with email links on mobile devices.
   3. **Review Client-Side Feedback:** Review user feedback and client-side reports to identify any accessibility problems or usability issues related to email interactions on mobile devices.